EllisLabUK/EllisLabUK.github.io/index.md

 # Highlights

 {% capture text %}
-The mission of the Ellis Lab is to investigate the foundation of immunological disequilibrium by probing the basic biology of regulatory T cells in both health and disease, and then to translate these findings into celluar-based immunotherapies.
+The mission of the Ellis Lab is to investigate regulatory T cell function in both health and disease, and then to translate these findings into celluar-based immunotherapies.
+We use lentiviral vector and CRISPR-based engineering to manipulate cells to this end.
+Our lab's combinatorial approach of immune competant animal models and immunodeficient humanized systems helps us paint a complete picture of the disease under study.
+We hope to...

 {%
   include link.html